 The drive band connects the drive wheel to the flyer via the pulley.
 The drive band must be tight enough to turn the flyer when the drive wheel is turning.
-Raise or lower the spinning head in order to achieve this.
+Raising the spinning head increases the tension on the drive band.
 The wheel operates best when the drive band is tight.

-Learning the adjustments

-Practice using your brake cord tensioner
+Learning the adjustments Practice using your brake cord tensioner